 Taylor Swift's trial in Colorado DJ alleged groping case explained

-Taylor Swift is heading to court next week as she takes on the radio DJ who she said groped her several years ago.
+Taylor Swift is in court this week as she takes on the radio DJ who she said groped her several years ago.

+A jury of eight is expected to be seated by Tuesday afternoon in Swift’s civil trial against former Denver DJ David Mueller.

 The incident allegedly happened after a June 2013 concert when Swift was 23.
 David Mueller, who was a radio personality with 98.5 KYGO in Denver at the time, met Swift after the concert.